Falaknuma Das Twitter Review: Here's What The Audiences Feel About The Vishwak Sen Movie!

 |

-Not Upto The Mark?
+Not Up to The Mark?

 At the same time, the film has been receiving not so favourable reports as well.
 In the above tweet, it has been mentioned that Vishwak Sen and the fact that it is loyal to Angamaly Diaries are the only positives of the movie.